There are two cost components to living in OGHC.

 2) A proportionate share of the cost of the common areas.

-3) Whether the Manitoba government has provided support for the purchase of the members shares.
+3) Whether the Manitoba government has provided support for the purchase of the member shares.

 Support for the purchase of member shares

-The Manitoba government has made a forgivable loan of $2.1 million to the co-op.
-This funding will pay a portion of the member share for 34 households whose annual incomes fall below a specified amount and who meet for members who who meet Manitoba Housing income- and household-size criteria.
+The Manitoba government has made a forgivable loan of $2.8 million to the co-op.
+This funding will pay a portion of the member shares for 34 households whose annual incomes fall below a specified amount and who meet Manitoba Housing income- and household-size criteria.
 These figures are adjusted annually.
 The table below shows three years of adjustments to the program income limits.

 |Year||Household without children or dependents||Household with children or dependents|